How to Work with Difficult Colleagues, Staff, and Patrons

 Tuesday, March 12, 2024

+Where do disagreements come from and how does it escalate?
 How can you stay prepared to address and de-escalate conflict?
-This opening session will dive into ways you can grow self-awareness and manage your own emotions as a first step to proactive conflict management.
-You'll also learn how communication and conflict styles, power dynamics, and cultural humility can impact difficult interactions.
+This opening week will dive into ways you can grow self-awareness and manage your own emotions as a first step to proactive conflict management and relationship building.
+You'll learn how communication and conflict styles, power dynamics, and cultural humility can impact difficult interactions.
+Leave this session with conflict resolution methods that will give you tips and tools to communicate with others directly, kindly, and confidently.

 Speaker: